It turns out the French are not just great cooks and artists but are also pretty good at inventing things.

 The most widely used Semaphore telegraph system ever was that of Claude Chappe.

 He invented it in 1792 and it remained popular right up to the late eighteenth and early nineteenth centuries.

 This system worked by having lines of relay towers with semaphore rigs on top at distances of between 5 and 20 miles.

 It would ultimately be replaced by electrical telegraph systems.

-The very first stapler was made in 18th Century for King Louis XV.
-Each and every staple was inscribed with royal court's insignia.
+The very first stapler was made in the 19th Century for King Louis XV.
+Each and every staple was inscribed with the royal court's insignia.

 The mass adoption and use of paper in the 19th Century suddenly created a demand for a more efficient paper fastener.

 But it wouldn't be until 1879 that George McGill would receive a patent for the first commercially successful stapler that we would recognize today.